bluelightning32/vs-lambda/getting-started.md

   used for decoration, or its sap can be processed into term destruction fluid, which is necessary to craft some terms.
 The trees can rarely be found in the world, or the seed can be crafted using a walnut seed and the term `(pair, S)`.
+* Blue clay transformer - right click this on a blue clay block in the world to slowly convert it and its neighbors into fire clay blocks.
 * Metal glue - can be used to repair tools in the crafting grid.
 Using metal glue on a tool saves the hassle smithing, and repairing a tool overall costs half the metal.
 Requires term `inl 3 :: inr (2, tt) :: nil` to craft.